flairNLP/transformer-ranker/examples/03-advanced.md

 _How is the suitability of language models estimated?_

-The suitability of language models is determined by evaluating the alignment of their embeddings with a specific downstream task.
+Language models are evaluated by how well their embeddings match a specific downstream task, without adjusting the model's weights.
-This evaluation can be done in advance, without changing the model’s weights.
-Embeddings are extracted from different layers of the model and scored using a lightweight method that is both fast and does not require additional training.
+Embeddings from different layers are scored using a fast, lightweight method that doesn't need extra training.
-The goal is to rank the models in an order that closely matches their true performance after fine-tuning.
+The goal is to rank the models to predict their performance after fine-tuning.

 ### How it works

-Estimating language model's transferability has two main steps.
-These steps are repeated for each language model.
+Estimating a language model's transferability involves two steps, repeated for each model:

-1. **Extract embeddings**: The model is treated as a fixed feature extractor.
-Its weights remain unchanged, and we collect embeddings from various layers through forward passes.
+1. **Extract embeddings**: The model acts as a fixed feature extractor.
+Its weights remain unchanged, and embeddings from different layers are collected during forward passes.
-2. **Score embeddings**: The embeddings are evaluated using estimators to assess how well they align with the target task.
+2. **Score embeddings**: The embeddings are scored with estimators to measure how well they fit the target task.

 ### Estimation Methods

 The library provides three methods for estimating transferability:

 - _k-Nearest Neighbors (k-NN)_: Uses distance metrics (e.g., Euclidean distance) to measure how closely embeddings from the same class are clustered.
 We mimic 1-fold cross-validation by calculating pairwise distances and excluding self-distances in the top _k_ search.
 [See k-NN code here](https://github.com/flairNLP/transformer-ranker/blob/main/transformer_ranker/estimators/nearestneighbors.py).
 - _H-score_: Measures the feature-wise variance between embeddings of different classes.
-High variance with low redundancy suggests strong transferability.
+High variance with low feature redundancy suggests strong transferability.
 [See H-score code here](https://github.com/flairNLP/transformer-ranker/blob/main/transformer_ranker/estimators/hscore.py).
-- _LogME_: Calculates the marginal likelihood of a linear model fitted to the embeddings without actual training.
+- _LogME_: Computes the marginal likelihood of a linear model fitted to the embeddings without actual training.
 It optimizes two parameters (alpha and beta) to provide a score reflecting the alignment of embeddings with the task.
 [See LogME code here](https://github.com/flairNLP/transformer-ranker/blob/main/transformer_ranker/estimators/logme.py).

-We use two trusted metrics, LogME and H-score (shrinkage-based version).
+We rely on two state-of-the-art metrics: LogME and H-score (with shrinkage-based improvements).
 More metrics are out there, so there might be room for improvement!

 ### Applicability of Metrics

-These metrics are primarily for classification tasks.
+These metrics are mainly for classification tasks.
-For text pair tasks like entailment, the problem is treated as classification by concatenating two sentences with a separator token.
+For text pair tasks like entailment, the problem is handled as classification by combining two sentences with a separator token.
 For regression tasks, only LogME is recommended.

 | **Transferability Metric** | **Classification** | **Regression** | **Generation** |